 Demand for and use of water in the U.S. comes from a number of different sectors.
-The latest report (2010) found that 86 percent of water use came from freshwater sources, and the remaining 14 percent came from saline or brackish coastal water for thermoelectric power4.
-Thermoelectric power, irrigation, and public supply accounted for 90 percent of freshwater withdrawals (Figure 1).
-Water withdrawals and consumption by agricultural and municipal sectors have remained relatively unchanged since 1985, despite a growing population, reflecting declines in per capita usage by these sectors5.
+The latest report (2015) found that 87 percent of water use came from freshwater sources, and the remaining 13 percent came from saline or brackish coastal water for thermoelectric power.4 Thermoelectric power, irrigation, and public supply accounted for 90 percent of freshwater withdrawals (Figure 1).
+Water withdrawals and consumption for irrigation increased 2 percent from 2010; however, irrigation withdrawals were approximately equal to those in the 1960s.5 Public supply withdrawals decreased 7 percent in 2015 despite a population increase of 4 percent (12 million people), reflecting declines in per capita use.5

 Supplies of surface and ground water have been declining in much of the U.S., and many aquifers are being drawn down faster than they are being recharged.
-Across the nation, groundwater withdrawals for irrigation account for 65 percent of use4.
-That groundwater use is not dispersed evenly across states; in fact, 42 percent of groundwater for irrigation came primarily from Arkansas, California, Nebraska, and Texas.
-More than 50 percent of total withdrawals in the country were accounted for by 12 states4.
+Across the nation, fresh groundwater withdrawals for irrigation account for 70 percent of total fresh groundwater withdrawals.5 That groundwater use is not dispersed evenly across states; in fact, 46 percent of groundwater withdrawals for irrigation came primarily from Arkansas, California, Nebraska, Idaho, and Texas.
+More than 50 percent of total withdrawals in the country were accounted for by 12 states.4

 Water scarcity can lead to societal instability and legal battles over use rights.
 Mississippi’s neighbors are in a legal battle over water that has been going on for over two decades.
 In this tri-state disagreement between Georgia, Alabama, and Florida, Georgia is trying to secure water from the Chattahoochee River for the growing Atlanta metro area, while downstream Alabama wants to secure water for power generation, fisheries, and other uses, and Florida needs water for its multi-million-dollar shellfish industry in the Apalachicola Bay.
 This legal battle has not been resolved and it begs the question: Which water needs should be met first?
 Understanding how we use water in Mississippi is an important step in identifying where we can improve water use efficiencies and meet multiple user needs.